-Table 61: General properties of a start up configuration
+Table 60: General properties of a start up configuration

 Property Description Display name Name of the start up configuration.
-Workflow Workflow processed by thi Workflow processed by this start up configuration.
-Direction of synchronization Direction in which synchronization will be run.
-Select a synchronization direction from the list when Defined when run and at least one Use workflow default synchronization step is saved with the workflow.
-Otherwise the direction of the synchronization workflow or synchronization step is used for synchronization. dentity Manager is the primary system for pronization. • arget system is the primary system for nronization.
-Revision filtering The revision filtering can be used to limit synchronization to objects that have been modified since the last synchronizati Select a value from the list when Defined when run and at least one Use workflow default synchronization step is saved with the workflow.
+Workflow Workflow processed by thi s start up configuration.
+Direction of Direction in which synchronization will be run. synchronization Select a synchronization direction from the list when Defined when run and at least one Use workflow default synchronization step is saved with the workflow.
+Otherwise the direction of the synchronization workflow or synchronization step is used for synchronization. dentity Manager is the primary system for ironization. • arget system is the primary system for aronization.
+Revision filtering The revision filtering can be used to limit synchronization to just the objects that have been modified since the last synchronization.
+Select a value from the list when Defined when run and at least one Use workflow default synchronization step is saved with the workflow.
 Otherwise the value of the workflow or synchronization step is used for synchronization.
 Use revision filter Only modified object are synchronized.
 Do not use revision filter All objects are synchronized.
 Schedule Schedule for starting synchronization.
-Variable set Assign the variable set wit h which to run synchronization.
+Variable set Assign the variable set wit n which to run synchronization.
 If no variable set is given, the default variable is used.
-If a specialized variable set is assigned, a list of all variables with their values is displayed. from One Identity Manager to the target iguration must have a corresponding base variable set.
+If a specialized variable set is assigned, a list of all variables with their values is displayed.
+If changes are provisioned from One Identity Manager to the target system, each start up configuration must have a corresponding base object that uses the same variable set.
 Description Text field for additional explanation.

-- Direction of synchronization and mapping on page 49 - How does revision filtering work? on page 43 - Using variables and variable sets on page 119

-- Setting up synchronization workflows on page 94 - Specifying a schedule on page 128
+- Direction of synchronization and mapping on page 50 - How does revision filtering work? on page 44 - Using variables and variable sets on page 120 - Setting up synchronization workflows on page 95 - Specifying a schedule on page 129